Canon T5 vs Sony A7S

 It is notable that the A7S offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T5 does not provide wifi capability.

-Both the T5 and the A7S have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the A7S have been discontinued, but can regularly be found used on ebay.
 The T5 was replaced by the Canon T6, while the A7S was followed by the Sony A7S II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T5 and A7S can be found, respectively, in the Canon T5 Manual (free pdf) or the online Sony A7S Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T5 or the Sony A7S – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.